 The I of the Beholder

 I am the one and only appearing as the many.
 As there’s only the one I, so there’s only the one life, which is the vital sense of being alive.
 In truth I am the only life on earth since everything else is a form of life.
 Feeling exists only in the individual man or woman in the body reading these words.
 When I’m in touch with the harmony and wellbeing within the body, there’s peace on earth despite the appearance of things.
-Whenever emotional negativity arises, I’m in conflict with the world, which then must appear as the problematical circumstances in my life.
+Whenever emotional negativity arises I’m in conflict with the world, which then must appear as the problematical circumstances in my life.
 As I am within, so must my world mirror my inner state – a universal truth that has been uttered since the earliest of times.

-The temptation to objectify the formless truth I am is almost overwhelming; but not when the simplicity of the formless reality I am is perceived in an individual’s own living experience.
-Jesus Christ said ‘I am the way the truth and the life’.
-Two thousand years ago the consciousness of the times was unable to receive the simplicity of truth as direct knowledge of reality.
-Consequently, and for generations that followed, everyone assumed that Jesus the man was referring to himself as God instead of the universal I within everybody And religious belief persists today as the main impediment to the direct experience of reality.
+I, the beholder, am God in every body; this is the ultimate truth.
+However, the temptation to objectify the formless truth I am is almost overwhelming; but not when realised in an individual’s own living experience.
+It’s reported that Jesus Christ said ‘I am the way, the truth and the life’.
+Two thousand years ago the consciousness of the times was unable to receive the simplicity of the truth.
+Consequently, and for generations that followed, everyone assumed that Jesus the man was referring to himself as God instead of the universal I within every man and woman on earth.
+And religious belief persists today as the main impediment to the direct experience of reality.
 Even atheism (which is still an intellectual concept) is a barrier to being responsible for I, the pure intelligence behind the form.